 As we get older, the vitreous may shrink and pull on the retina.
 When this happens, you may notice what look like flashing lights, lightning streaks or the sensation of seeing “stars.”
 These are called flashes.

 Usually the vitreous moves away from the retina without causing problems.
 But sometimes the vitreous pulls hard enough to tear the retina in one or more places.
 Fluid may pass through a retinal tear, lifting the retina off the back of the eye — much as wallpaper can peel off a wall.
-When the retina is pulled away from the back of the eye like this, it is called a retinal detachment.
+When the retina is pulled away from the back of the eye like this, it is called a retinal detachment1.

 Symptoms of both retinal tears and retinal detachments can include the following: